 - After receiving a “right to sue” notice from CRD, file a FEHA wrongful termination / retaliation lawsuit against your employer.

-In this article, our California labor and employment lawyers answer the following frequently asked questions about FEHA unlawful retaliation:
+In this article, our California labor and employment lawyers will address the following key topics:

 California’s Fair Employment and Housing Act–the state’s main law prohibiting workplace harassment and employment discrimination–specifically prohibits employers from retaliating against employees for exercising their rights under the FEHA.3

-Such retaliation may consist of wrongful termination (such as firing the employee), but it can also consist of less extreme measures like:
+Such retaliation may consist of wrongful termination (such as firing the employee), but it can also consist of less extreme measures, such as:

 - demoting the employee,